skytap/well-architected-framework/security/keysecurityareas.md

 Single Value label categories can be attached only once per environment, template, asset, or schedule.
-For example, a Single Value label of *Cost Centre* could be used for chargebacks or cost allocation purposes.
+For example, a Single Value label of *Cost Center* could be used for chargebacks or cost allocation purposes.

 Multi-value label categories are suited for general reporting, for example, to group environments by applications in use.